dragon28/PythonSentimentAnalysis/README.md

 # Python Sentiment Analysis

 Disclaimer :
-1. For educational purposes only.
+1. For educational and record purposes only.
 2. Don't use them for real or live trade or trades.
 3. You are the only responsible for your actions.